GustavoZ77/IREMA/README.md

 b) Conecting to database

-.- please move auth.php to config directory and replace config.php .- generate proxy object php artisan doctrine:generate:proxies .- into script folder is the db script, please import into your mysql db
+.- please move config/auth.php to config directory and replace config.php .- generate proxy object php artisan doctrine:generate:proxies .- into script folder is the db script, please import into your mysql db